 In 2014, the MMI created the Masters of Mediterranean Music Award to honor the great maestros of Mediterranean music.
 The award itself was designed by Vicente Carrillo, an internationally renowned flamenco guitar maker.
 Learn more about the craftmanship behind the making of this award.

 Two of the greatest flamenco artists today, guitarist Pepe Habichuela and singer Jose Mercé, were the first artists to be given the new award.
-At the MMI spring concert on April 8, 2015, MMI directors Matthew Nicholl and Javier Limón gave harmonica player Antonio Serrano the award in recognition of his work fusing jazz and flamenco, and for his innovative contribution to flamenco music, their constant exploration into new musical areas, and their innovative approach to these musical traditions.
+At the MMI spring concert on April 8, 2015, MMI directors Matthew Nicholl and Javier Limón gave harmonica player Antonio Serrano the award in recognition of his work fusing jazz and flamenco, and for his innovative contribution to flamenco music by introducing the harmonica to the genre.